awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 **Schedule type:** Change triggered

+This control checks whether the default version of IAM policies \(also known as customer managed policies\) has administrator access by including a statement with `"Effect": "Allow"` with `"Action": "*"` over `"Resource": "*"`\.
+The control fails if you have IAM policies with such a statement\.

+The control only checks the customer managed policies that you create\.
+It does not check inline and AWS managed policies\.

 IAM policies define a set of privileges granted to users, groups, or roles\.
 It's recommended and considered a standard security advice to grant least privilege—that is, granting only the permissions required to perform a task\.
 Determine what users need to do and then craft policies that let the users perform only those tasks, instead of allowing full administrative privileges\.

 It's more secure to start with a minimum set of permissions and grant additional permissions as necessary, rather than starting with permissions that are too lenient and then trying to tighten them later\.
 Providing full administrative privileges instead of restricting to the minimum set of permissions that the user is required to do exposes the resources to potentially unwanted actions\.